RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-01-08-model_free_qlearning_algorithm.md

 <strong>CONFIGURATION</strong>

 Instead of not being really configurable, the code is easily modifiable to try different scenarios and to visualize more or less number of occurrences.
-In order to do so, comments and constants with descriptive name are added at the beginning of the program.
+In order to do so, comments and constants with descriptive names have been added at the beginning of the code.
+Nevertheless, the main constants that take part in this configuration are described below:

+To configure the environment open the environment.py file and adjust the following parameters according to your needs:

+-  <b>NUM_OF_X_BLOCKS</b>: Number of the board blocks in x axis
+-  <b>NUM_OF_Y_BLOCKS</b>: Number of the board blocks in y axis
+-  <b>INIT_Y</b>: Initial position that the robot will occupy in the board y axis
+-  <b>INIT_X</b>: Initial position that the robot will occupy in the board x axis
+-  <b>BLOCKS</b>: list containing the meaning of each cell in the board ("GOAL", "BOMB", "OK")

+To configure the algorithm that will be used to solve the problem adjust the following hyperparameters in robot_mesh.py file:

+- <b>GAMMA</b>
+- <b>LEARNING RATE</b>
+- <b>EXPLORATION_MIN</b>
+- <b>EXPLORATION_DECAY</b>

+And finally, to visualize the desired number of last occurrences, configure the constant "NUMBER_OF_LAST_OCCURRENCES_TO_PLOT" in robot_mesh.py (E.g If configured to 10, then the last 10 occurrences will be shown in the "results window" displayed at the end of the program execution)

 ## Videos